GalaChain/sdk/docs/chaincode-development.md

 When working with multisig transactions, additional context properties are available:

-- `callingUserSignedByKeys`: Array of public keys that signed the current transaction
+- `callingUserSignedBy`: Array of public keys that signed the current transaction
 - `callingUserSignatureQuorum`: Required number of signatures for the calling user
 - `callingUserData`: Setter for all calling user data (used internally by authentication)